toneloc/stable-channels/README.md

 Stable Channels also works on LND.

-Stable Channels workflows end-to-end work like this:
+Stable Channels end-to-end workflows work as follows:

 <ol>
 <li>Match with a counterparty and come to an agreement on the parameters of the Stable Channel.